Bira/octopus-carnival/_drafts/wir-dungeon-fantasy-intro.md

 tags:
     - gurps
     - lets-read
+    - dungeon-fantasy
+    - dfrpg
 ---

-As I begin writing this, I have just finished writing all the posts for my "Let's Read" of Threats to the Nentir Vale, the final D&D monster book I intended to cover.
+As I begin writing this, I have just finished writing all the posts for my "Let's Read" of the Neverwinter Campaign Setting, the final D&D book I intend to cover for a while.
 After thinking about it for a bit, I've decided to do one for the Dungeon Fantasy RPG!

 This is going both here in the blog and on the RPG.net forums, as usual, and one